CLRX/CLRX-mirror/doc/ClrxAsmInvoke.md

 * **-m**, **--noMacroCase**

-    Do not ignore letter case in macro names (by default is ignored).
+    Do not ignore letter's case in macro names (by default is ignored).

 * **-?**, **--help**